Jump to a section

 Head of Department = Miss G Lowe

-Students have the opportunity to complete each unit of the GCSE course each year but the stimuli and texts increase in challenge.
-Students take part in devised and scripted drama and learn a variety of different genres and theatrical practitioners.
+Learners have the opportunity to complete each unit of the GCSE course each year but the stimuli and texts increase in challenge.
+Learners take part in devised and scripted drama and learn a variety of different genres and theatrical practitioners.

-The drama curriculum develops students SMSC with a strong focus on embedding strong oracy skills and collaboration.
+The drama curriculum develops learners SMSC with a strong focus on embedding strong oracy skills and collaboration.

-GCSE students receive a written home learning activity fortnightly.
+GCSE learners receive a written home learning activity fortnightly.
 Other home learning includes research, learning lines and revision.

 There is always coursework catch up and rehearsal sessions after school for GCSE.

 The drama department is very passionate about enrichment opportunities.
-There is a school production for students to get involved in from years 7-10.
+There is a school production for learners to get involved in from years 7-10.